pdjr-build/firmware-factory/modules/TMP108/README.md

-# TSENSE - NMEA 2000 temperature sensor module
+# TMP108 - NMEA 2000 temperature sensor module

-__TSENSE__ is an NMEA 2000 module which allows the connection of up to eight LM335Z temperature sensors.
+__TMP108__ is an NMEA 2000 module which allows the connection of up to eight LM335Z temperature sensors.
 The module transmits temperature readings from the connected sensors over NMEA 2000 using [PGN 130316 Temperature, Extended Range]( https://www.nmea.org/Assets/nmea%202000%20pgn%20130316%20corrigenda%20nmd%20version%202.100%20feb%202015.pdf).

-__TSENSE__ connects to a host NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
+__TMP108__ connects to a host NMEA bus by a standard M12 5-pin circular connector and is powered directly from the NMEA bus.
 The module has an NMEA LEN of 1.